-Bat Read, Write, Build can be easily differentiated.
+Bat Read, Write, and Build can be easily differentiated.
 In the build section, for example, you can have the students build sight words or their names.
 The same game can be played at different levels.

 Add new props and Fall STEM I Can Build Cards to inspire students to build nocturnal animal homes and habitats.
 Add sticks, fake leaves, rocks, tree rings, and forest animals to the blocks center.
 Don’t forget to add black felt or foam, too, so students can create caves.
 Students can manipulate the black felt over and around blocks to create caves and dens for the animals.

 Nocturnal animals have adaptations to help them live and hunt at night.
 Create a science table with anchor charts, posters, real photos, and mini nocturnal animals for students to explore and investigate.
 Grab all of these science printables in my All About Nocturnal Animals Science Unit HERE.